alexkasema/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 * Safe from MySQL injections! (%s) (state_name, ).
 # 4-cities_by_state.py
 A script that lists all cities from the database hbtn_0e_4_usa.
+# 5-filter_cities.py
+A script that takes in the name of a state as an argument and lists all cities of that state, using the database hbtn_0e_4_usa.